-Panchkula's First Cochlear Implant Surgery Performed at Paras Hospitals
+Panchkula's first cochlear implant surgery performed at Paras Hospitals

-• As per WHO, 226 million Indians have disabling hearing loss • 60% of childhood hearing loss is due to preventable causes- Dr Sanjay Khanna • Over 100,000 babies are born with hearing deficiency every year in India • Neonatal hearing screening for hearing loss can be done on 2nd Day of Birth- Dr Sanjay Khanna • Contrary to the notion that cochlear implant is done only in children, it is equally rewarding in adult population as well - Dr Sanjay Khanna PANCHKULA, India, April 17, 2020 /PRNewswire/ -- To create awareness on hearing loss in children and cochlear implant surgery, a team of doctors from Paras Super Specialty Hospital Panchkula addressed the media person today.
+Panchkula (Haryana) [India] April 17 (ANI/PRNewswire): To create awareness on hearing loss in children and cochlear implant surgery, a team of doctors from Paras Super Specialty Hospital Panchkula addressed the media person today.
 Present on the occasion were Dr Sanjay Khanna, Senior Consultant & Head , Dept of ENT and Dr Lokesh Mittal, Associate Consultant from Paras Specialty Hospital, Panchkula.

-Addressing the media person, Dr Sanjay Khanna said, "About 226 million Indian are suffering from disabling hear loss and only 15000 cochlear implant have been done in India till date."
+"About 226 million Indian are suffering from disabling hear loss and only 15000 cochlear implant have been done in India till date", said Dr Sanjay Khanna while addressing the media persons.
 Deafness or hearing loss means when a person is unable to hear.
 Disabling hearing loss refers to hearing loss greater than 40 decibels.
 According to WHO, around 466 million people worldwide have disabling hear loss, out of which 266 million are Indian and 34 million are children.

-60% of childhood hearing loss is due to preventable causes.
+60 per cent of childhood hearing loss is due to preventable causes.
 Hearing loss may result from genetic causes, birth complications, ear infections, few drugs, noise exposure and ageing.
 It has been estimated that by 2050 over 900 million people or one in every ten people will have disabling hearing loss; however, India has already reached this scenario.
 The majority of people with disabling hearing loss live in low- and middle-income countries.
 Approximately one third of people over 65 years of age are affected by disabling hearing loss and the prevalence in this age is greatest in South Asia, Asia Pacific and Africa.

+Dr. Sanjay Khanna said that in Haryana more than 115,000 people have some form of hearing loss and this number is increasing.
+To check the increase in number of children going undetected and subsequently crossing the appropriate age for treatment, a Universal Newborn Hearing Screening (UNHS) program is urgently needed in Haryana.
+Paras Hospital, Panchkula has all facilities for early diagnosis, intervention and habilitation for children identified with various forms of hearing loss.

-Mr. Ashish Chadha, Facility Director, Paras Hospital, Panchkula said, "In India, four in every 1000 children suffer from severe to profound hearing loss, with over 100,000 babies born with hearing deficiency every year.
-The estimated prevalence of adult-onset deafness in India is 7.6% and childhood onset deafness 2%, according to Union Health Ministry.
-Hearing disability is the second most common cause of disability in India."
-About Paras Healthcare Paras Healthcare was founded in 2006.
-The key specialties that are mainly focused in all units are - cancer care, neurology, neurosurgery, orthopaedics & joint replacement, urology, nephrology, kidney transplant, cardiology, cardiac sciences, gastroenterology & GI surgery, general & lap surgery along with plastic surgery to list a few.
-Approximately each unit has at least 30 specialties and super specialties.
-For more information, visit https://www.parashospitals.com/ Logo: https://mma.prnewswire.com/media/535431/Paras_Healthcare_Logo.jpg PWR PWR
+"In India, four in every 1000 children suffer from severe to profound hearing loss, with over 100,000 babies born with hearing deficiency every year.
+The estimated prevalence of adult-onset deafness in India is 7.6 per cent and childhood onset deafness 2 per cent, according to Union Health Ministry.
+Hearing disability is the second most common cause of disability in India", said Ashish Chadha, Facility Director, Paras Hospital, Panchkula.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PRNewswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)